-People injured in shuttle accidents in Las Vegas and throughout Nevada can bring negligence lawsuits against the driver, shuttle company, and other responsible third-parties.
+People injured in shuttle accidents in Las Vegas and throughout Nevada can bring negligence lawsuits against the driver, the shuttle company, and other responsible third-parties.
 Victims may be entitled to get compensatory damages to cover their:

 - doctor's bills,

 - lost salary, wages, and/or tips,